Making Lasagna For A Large Group Exactly How Much To Buy

 Leftovers can be kept for about 5 days.

-Lasagna can be made a night before and even four days before the event.
+Lasagna can be made the night before and even four days before the event.
 If you already assembled and baked the lasagna ahead of time, it should be consumed within 3 to 5 days from baking.
-If you want to keep it longer, refrigerate it, freeze it, and reheat when needed.
+If you want to keep it longer, refrigerate it, freeze it, and reheat it when needed.
 Baked lasagna can be stored as a frozen lasagna well ahead of time.
 Best to make it a classic lasagna with nothing to fancy if you are going to freeze it.
 Vegetable lasagna can also be frozen - just choose vegetables that do not have much water in them.
 Do not make a lasagna roll if you are going to make it ahead of time.
-If you have remaining meat sauce - then keep it aside till the event, heat it up and offer it as a side for those who like extra pasta sauce.
+If you have remaining meat sauce - then keep it aside till the event, heat it up, and offer it as a side for those who like extra pasta sauce.

 You can also refrigerate it before baking if you made it a day ahead.

 There's actually no standard of how many layers should a lasagna have.
 But mostly, it has 3 to 4 layers and you can freely add more layers if it can still be accommodated to a large pan.
 Also, a lasagna for a large group should be made with several layers for everyone to eat.

 How much does a 9x13 pan of lasagna feed?

 How many servings of lasagna are in a 9x13 pan, A 9x13 pan of lasagna can feed 6 to 8 adults assuming that each slice is big enough for an adult portion.
 If you will be cooking lasagna for a large group, get several 9x13 pans to accommodate everyone.